 These restrictions do not preclude the acceptance of reasonable corporate hospitality in accordance with the firm’s general policies regarding gifts and entertainment.

-Analysts are prohibited from trading or owning securities or related derivatives of any issuer in their industry area of coverage.
-The analyst's industry area of coverage extends to all companies in that area, not just to those companies currently covered by the analyst.
-However, an analyst's industry area of coverage is generally limited to his/her geographic industry area of coverage.
+Analysts are prohibited from trading or owning publicly available securities or ‘related financial instruments’ issued by companies in their business unit or industry area of coverage.
+The analyst’s business unit or industry area of coverage extends to all companies in the business unit the analyst belongs to or the industry the analyst covers, not just to those companies currently covered by GS analysts.
+However, an analyst’s industry area of coverage refers to the companies in the same industry or industries in regions outside the analyst’s home region.
+An analyst’s business unit is limited to companies in his/her geographic region, unless the analyst has cross-regional coverage.

-Analysts (and household members of analysts) may not serve as an officer, director, employee or advisor to a company in the analysis coverage area.
+Analysts (and household members of analysts) may not serve as an officer, director, employee or advisor to a company in the analyst’s coverage area.

-In accordance with GIR policies, analysts are permitted to prepare a separate schedule of facts from the unpublished report for fact-checking with subject companies, but not with the Investment Banking Division.
-Equity and credit analysts may not provide a subject company with a written draft summary, or portion of an actual or hypothetical research report prior to publication.
+In accordance with GIR policy, analysts are permitted to prepare a separate schedule of facts from the unpublished report for fact-checking with subject companies, but not with the Investment Banking Division.
+Equity and credit analysts may not provide a subject company with a written draft summary.
+This policy does not apply to pre-deal research (see further Section L below).

-Decisions on coverage are made by GIR management.
-In making such decisions management may consider input from various sources, including investors, managers of the firm's Securities Division and, to the extent permitted by the Global Research Settlement or BMA Principles as applicable, Investment Banking Division.
+Final decisions on coverage are independently made by GIR management.
+In making such decisions GIR management may consider input from various sources to the extent permitted by the Global Research Settlement or FINRA Rules 2241 and 2242 as applicable, including investors, managers of the firm’s Securities Division and Investment Banking Division.